HOW DO YOU KNOW WHAT TRULY MATTERS TO GOD? HOW DO YOU PRAY THAT WHICH MATTERS TO HIM MOST? TOGETHER, WE WILL BE FINDING OUT WITH THIS MONTH’S BOOK!

 I chose this book as my second book of 2019.
 My first one was “My One Word” by Mike Ashcraft.
-I will be writing about that one soon under the Faith category!

 I will be honest by saying that I haven’t completed this book.
 It’s not because I don’t like this book.
 On the contrary, I love it so much that I want to take my time.
 Every chapter has so many important nuggets – I like reflecting on each of them and even praying some of her prayers.
 Just take a look at all these tabs and I am only on chapter 6!

 This post contains affiliate links.
 Please read my disclosure for more info.

 My plan is to update this book review as I go along without giving too much away.
 I will come back to update this post after every 5 chapters, or so.
 If you’ve read this book or are currently reading, please share your thoughts on it below!

 Not What I Expected

 By the title, you may think this is a book solely on prayer with bible verses to add to your prayers, ideas of prayers or praying to achieve worldly blessings.

 However, it is about asking God for what truly matters: a heart after God’s own heart and sharing His message with others.
 Just to give you a glimpse of one of the author’s personal prayers: